kchristensen/udm-le/README.md

 If you use Zonomi as your DNS provider, set your `DNS_PROVIDER` to `zonomi` and configure your `ZONOMI_API_KEY`.

-The API key can be obtained [in your control panel](https://zonomi.com/app/cp/apikeys.jsp) under the dns key type.
+The API key can be obtained [in your control panel](https://zonomi.com/app/cp/apikeys.jsp) under the DNS key type.